-It’s bad enough that I’ve got competition with the B&B across the street.
+It’s bad enough that I’ve got competition with the bed and breakfast across the street.
 The groundskeeper is super psyched about his new diesel-powered pressure washer and spends hours a day scrubbing the sidewalk.
 And now we host Romper Room with a fleet of six-year-olds playing soccer in the tiny courtyard of my apartment building.
 And the buses, and the car alarms, and the barking dogs.
 (Yes, I know I live in the city.
 Thanks for reminding me.)

 How Daily Journaling Lead Me to Freedom

 For months now I’ve been writing, “I need my own space.”
 In various forms, using different words.
 I need more room.
 I hate this coffee shop.
 I need more space.
 I hate this coffee shop, too.
 I need my own space.
 I wish I had someplace to make a mess.
 I need a place to call my own.
-I can’t record a podcast with this cat yakking non-stop.
+I can’t record a podcast with this Siamese cat yakking non-stop.